Key Takeaways

 Audio Studio: turn your notes into a podcast

-NotebookLM’s Audio Overview feature generates a podcast-style conversation between two AI hosts who discuss your sources.
-It’s genuinely useful for absorbing complex material on a commute or walk.
-Kortex takes this further with an actual listening infrastructure:
+NotebookLM’s Audio Overview generates a podcast-style conversation between two AI hosts who discuss your sources.
+It’s useful for absorbing complex material hands-free during a commute or walk.
+Kortex adds the infrastructure to make it a real listening habit:

-- Personal RSS feed — subscribe to your Audio Overviews in Apple Podcasts, Spotify, or Pocket Casts
+- Personal RSS feed — subscribe in Apple Podcasts, Spotify, or Pocket Casts

 - Built-in player — speed control from 1x to 3x, progress tracking, background play across tabs

-- Auto-sync — new overviews appear in your feed automatically via the Podcast Pipeline automation
+- Auto-sync — new overviews appear in your feed via the Podcast Pipeline automation

 Knowledge Organization